-John H. Morgan is the Karl Mannheim Professor of the History and Philosophy of the Social Sciences and Director of Doctoral Programs in Clinical Psychotherapy.
-He holds the Doctor of Philosophy from the Hartford Seminary, the Doctor of Science from the London College of Applied Science, and the Doctor of Psychology from Foundation House/Oxford where he served as Senior Fellow in Behavioral Science for twenty years.
+John H. Morgan is Research Professor of Clinical Psychopathology and Director of Doctoral Programs in Clinical Psychotherapy.
+He holds the Doctor of Philosophy (Ph.D.) from the Hartford Seminary, the Doctor of Science (D.Sc.) from the London College of Applied Science (UK), and the Doctor of Psychology (Psy.D.) from Foundation House/Oxford (UK) where he served as Senior Fellow in Behavioral Science for twenty years.
 He has held postdoctoral appointments at Harvard, Yale, and Princeton and has been a National Science Foundation Science Faculty Fellow at the University of Notre Dame.
-Dr. Morgan is a professional member of the American Psychological Association, the American Counseling Association, and the Society for Clinical Psychology of the APA (Division 12).
+Dr. Morgan is a professional member of the American Psychological Association, the American Counseling Association, the Society of Clinical Psychology, and the Society of Behavioral Medicine.
 Prior to joining the GTF, he held faculty appointments in the graduate faculties of the University of Hartford, the University of Connecticut, and the University of Texas.
 Dr. Morgan served on Oxford University’s international summer programs Board of Studies and taught a doctoral-level seminar there from 1995 to 2015.
 In 2010, he was appointed a Visiting Scholar at New York University and in 2015, Dr. Morgan served as Visiting Scholar at Harvard University for the third time in his career.
 In 2018, he was appointed Editor-in-Chief of The Behavioral Mind: A Journal of Personality Disorders published by MacBain & Boyd.
 Dr. Morgan’s resume may be accessed here C.V.

 Dr. Morgan explains the doctoral programs in psychotherapy in a 5 minute you tube.
 Click here